pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/01_Add_Your_Own_Dependencies_and_Packages.md

 ```

 ### Include Pimcore Website Component to Pimcore `composer.json`
-To install a Website Component into a Pimcore instance, just add it as requirement to Pimcores `composer.json` as follows.
+To install a Website Component into a Pimcore instance, just add it as requirement to Pimcore's `composer.json` as follows.
 Maybe you also need to add an additional repository to tell composer where to find the plugin.

 ```json
 {